endeavouros-team/EndeavourOS-Development/README.md

 **Installer Options**

-1. You can select between systemd-boot (the default selected option) and GRUB, or opt not to install a bootloader if you prefer to use your own.
+1. You can select between systemd-boot (the default selected option) and GRUB, or optionally not to install a bootloader if you prefer to use your own.

 2. Choose between the automatic partitioning option with presets or manual partitioning, where you can set up and mount partitions as you prefer.
 For manual partitioning, if you select systemd-boot, you need to set the ESP mount point to `/efi`.
 If you use GRUB as the bootloader, set the mount point to `/boot/efi`.

-3. ##here add bootloader option info

 ![bootloader](https://github.com/endeavouros-team/EndeavourOS-Development/assets/16797647/120fc78b-4dfb-44a9-8fba-6ca064b87f57)